GEEKS-TEchnologies-LLC/GEEKS-AD-Tools/README.md

 ## Configuration

-### License and Application Configuration
+### Application Configuration
-- The file `config.json` contains all application and license settings.
+- The file `config.json` contains all application settings.
 - **`config.json` is ignored by git and will never be pushed to GitHub.**
 - A template file, `config.example.json`, is provided and tracked in the repository.
 - On first run, if `config.json` does not exist, it will be created automatically from `config.example.json`.
-- **You must enter your license keys in `config.json` before the application will run.**
-- If you start the app without valid license keys, you will be prompted via the web UI to enter them before proceeding.
-- **To purchase a license key, email [store@geeks-tech.biz](mailto:store@geeks-tech.biz).**
-- *A website for purchasing license keys will be available soon.*
-- The required fields are:
-  - `base_license_key`: Your main GEEKS-AD-Plus license key
-  - `plus_license_key`: (Optional) Add-on key for email control features
-  - `reporting_license_key`: (Optional) Add-on key for password reset features

 #### Example:
 ```json